widgetbook/widgetbook/packages/widgetbook/README.md

 ## `appInfo`

-The `appInfo` property allows users to label the `Widgetbook` in case you are maintaining more than one `Widgetbook`'s for multiple projects.
+The `appInfo` property allows users to label the `Widgetbook` in case you are maintaining more than one `Widgetbook` for multiple projects.
 Customize `Widgetbook`'s name according to the project by using appInfo:

 ```dart
 Widgetbook.material(